GO UP

 Continue south, then take a short detour to Tennessee Legend Distillery in Sevierville.
 From flavorful Tennessee whiskies to smooth, classic White Lightning Moonshine, this distillery captures the legendary recipes of the mountains with its distinct flavors.

-Enjoy the Great Smoky Mountains in Sevierville.
+Enjoy the Great Smoky Mountains in Sevierville, Dolly Parton’s hometown.
 Located in the foothills of America’s visited national park, Sevierville is within a day’s drive of over half the nation’s population.
-This popular mountain town is known for its high-end outlet shopping, exciting attractions and distillery tours.
-Try ziplining (there are more than 14 courses in the area), indulge in down-home southern cooking at roadside dives and spend time exploring historic downtown Sevierville.
-You’ll soon discover why Smithsonian Magazine named Sevierville one of its “20 Best Small Towns to Visit in 2015.”
+This popular mountain town is known for its high-end outlet shopping at Tanger, exciting attractions like Forbidden Caverns and Tennessee Museum of Aviation as well as Sevierville distillery tours.
+Try ziplining (there are more than 14 courses in the area), indulge in classic southern cooking at roadside dives and spend time exploring historic downtown Sevierville – you can even snap a picture with Dolly Parton’s statue.

 Your next stop is Hartford, TN for a taste of Bootleggers Distillery’s whiskey, which may just be the smallest batch distillery in the nation with its small-batch products brewed in 25-gallon stills.